Okay, be honest with me. Do you wash your fruits and vegetables?

 Tips and Suggestions for washing fruits and vegetables

-- 6) I can only find Fit Fruit & Vegetable Wash on Amazon and Walmart.
+6) I can only find Fit Fruit & Vegetable Wash on Amazon and at Walmart.
+I actually just found a combo pack at Costco too!

 What tips and suggestions do you have for washing fruits and vegetables?
 AND are you now committed to washing your produce?